grafana/mimir/docs/sources/operators-guide/configuring/configuring-the-query-frontend-work-with-prometheus.md

 # Configuring the Grafana Mimir query-frontend to work with Prometheus

-You can use the Mimir query-frontend with any Prometheus-API compatible service, including Prometheus and Thanos.
-Use this config file to get the benefits of query parallelisation and caching.
+You can use the Grafana Mimir query-frontend with any Prometheus-API compatible service, including Prometheus and Thanos.
+Use this configuration file to benefit from query parallelization and caching.

 <!-- prettier-ignore-start -->
 [embedmd]:# (../../../configurations/prometheus-frontend.yml)